antonbabenko/pre-commit-terraform/README.md

       args:
         - --args=--config=.terraform-docs.yml

-5. If you need some exotic settings, it can be be done too.
+5. If you need some exotic settings, it can be done too.
 I.e. this one generates HCL files:

     ```yaml
     - id: terraform_docs